The rigidity of some finite group actions on CAT($\kappa$) spaces: Regular polytopes

 We will need the following simple inequality. \begin{lemma} Let $X$ be a complete CAT(0) space, $\{x_i\}$ be a finite set of points in $X$, $c$ be the circumcenter of $\{x_i\}$, and $\angle_c(x_1,x_2) \ge \alpha$.
 If all the points $x_i$ are at an equal distance from $c$, then \end{lemma} \begin{proof} Let $d(x_i,c) = r$.
 Using the comparison triangle, we see that Since $\operatorname{diam}(\{x_i\}) \le 2r$, we have the result. \end{proof}

-We will do an induction on the dimension $k$.
-We will prove that for $i\le k$, $\alpha_1 \ge \arccos(1-2/k)$.
+We will do an induction on the dimension $k$ to prove that $\alpha_1 \ge \arccos(1-2/k)$.
 The case $k=2$ has already been proved in Corollary \ref{polyineq}.
 Assume that the assertion is true for $k-1$.
 For $2 \le m < k$, the symmetry group of the $m$-hypercube is embedded in that of the $k$-hypercube as a subgroup acting on a $m$-dimensional subspace of $\R^k$.
-By induction hypothesis, the vertices of a $m$-dimensional face of the hypercube satisfy the angle inequality for the $m$-hypercube, so from the above lemma, we have $a_{m}^2 \le m a_1^2$.
+By induction hypothesis, the vertices of a $m$-dimensional face of the hypercube satisfy the angle inequality for the $m$-hypercube.
+Let $V_m$ be the vertex set of this hypercube, $v_i$ and $v_j$ be an edge of it.
+The above lemma gives